fpieper/fpstaking/docs/validator_guide.md

 ## Kernel live patching
-We will use `canonical-livepatch` to
+We will use `canonical-livepatch` for kernel live patching.
-First we need to check whether you are running the `linux-generic` kernel, because
+First we need to check whether you are running the `linux-generic` kernel (or any of these `generic, lowlatency, aws, azure, oem, gcp, gke, gkeop` https://wiki.ubuntu.com/Kernel/Livepatch - then you can skip installing a different kernel and move to enabling `livepatch` directly).
 ```
 uname -a
 ```